ShrutiDiwan1403/Disney_Netflix_Amazon_release_strategy-/README.md

-## 💡 Closing Thought
+## Closing Thought

 The shift to Wednesday drops, pioneered by Disney+, proves that **data-backed release strategy** can redefine engagement patterns.
-In today’s landscape, it’s not just the content that matters—it’s **when** the world sees it.
+In today’s landscape, it’s not just the content that matters.
+It’s **when** the world sees it.

+## Components the study covers
+**Customer behsviour analysis, market research, customer segmentation, strategy, data analysis, and forward looking insight/approach**